An overview of ServiceNow AI: Capabilities, pricing, and a simpler alternative

 Go live in minutes, not months

-With eesel AI, you don’t have to book a sales call or sit through a mandatory demo.
+With eesel AI, you don't have to book a sales call or sit through a mandatory demo.
 It's a truly self-serve platform, which means you can sign up, connect your help desk, and build your first AI agent in just a few minutes.
-One-click integrations with tools like Jira Service Management and Zendesk mean there's no complex API work or massive "rip and replace" project.
+One-click integrations with tools like Jira Service Management and Zendesk mean there's no complex API work or platform migration.
 It just slots right into your existing setup.

 Unify all your knowledge, wherever it lives

-Unlike a siloed platform, eesel AI was built from the ground up to connect to all your knowledge sources.
-It seamlessly pulls information from your past tickets, your [Confluence] workspace, shared [Google Docs], and even internal [Slack] channels.
-It learns automatically from your existing conversations, which helps solve that "messy data" problem without forcing you to spend months on a cleanup project.
+Unlike a siloed platform, eesel AI was built to connect to all your knowledge sources.
+It seamlessly pulls information from your past tickets, your Confluence workspace, shared Google Docs, and even internal Slack channels.
+It learns automatically from your existing conversations, which helps solve that "messy data" problem without forcing you to spend months on a cleanup project first.

 Test with confidence and roll out gradually